The standard advice is to keep two or three months of expenses in your checking account. However, your circumstances affect how much you save.

 Calculate a dollar figure for two or three months of expenses.
 Then, determine a monthly savings amount that you’ll place into your checking account.
 Keep saving until you hit the right figure.
 Then, maintain that amount.

-The Minimum Balance to Avoid Fees
+The Minimum Balance To Avoid Fees

 Some checking accounts require you to maintain a monthly balance.
 If you don’t, they charge fees.
 This balance can come in three forms: